liquicode/lib-managed-storage/docs/external/readme.md

 Function Summary
 ---------------------------------------------------------------------

-Call `LIB_MANAGED_STORAGE.NewManagedStorage()` to create a new storage object which exports these functions:
+Call the `LIB_MANAGED_STORAGE.NewManagedStorage()` function to create a new `ManagedStorage` object that an application can use to manage a collection of objects.

+The `ManagedStorage` object exports these functions:

 ### Discovery Functions